Background pattern

 If you take more Etoricoxib Teva-ratiopharm than you should

-You should never take more tablets than your doctor recommends.
+Never take more tablets than your doctor recommends.
 If you take too many tablets of Etoricoxib Teva-ratiopharm, seek medical attention immediately.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to take Etoricoxib Teva-ratiopharm
+If you forget to take Etoricoxib Teva-ratiopharm

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone gets them.

-• difficulty breathing, chest pain or swelling of the ankle, or if these worsen
+• difficulty breathing, chest pain, or swelling of the ankle, or if these worsen

 • yellowing of the skin and eyes (jaundice) - these are signs of liver problems